 The use of on-line survey software should be administered by a professionally trained person with knowledge in computer and internet security.
-Access to the server should be limited to key project personnel.
-The server should receive frequent, regularly scheduled security audits.
+Access to the data housed in the survey software must only be limited to key project personnel.

 Source material for this policy guidance was provided by the Pennsylvania State University and the University of Georgia IRBs.
 The UConn IRB gratefully acknowledges this support.